 Place your decorating tape along your pencil lines, making sure you keep the tape on the same side of each line – we want even width stripes!

-If you can, place the tape so you can just see the pencil line, this means when you paint your darker colour, it will paint over the pencil mark.
+If you can, place the tape so you can just see the pencil line, this means when you paint your darker color, it will paint over the pencil mark.

 Seal the edges by running a credit card over the tape to ensure no paint can get in.